-The Taiyo Aero Jet Fighter is a radio controlled model manufactured by Taiyo (Japan), and released into the Japanese market in 1987.
+The Taiyo Aero Jet Fighter is a radio controlled car manufactured by Taiyo (Japan), and released into the Japanese market in 1987.

 Features and Performance